-Road drainage for the scheme is utilised in the form of top entry gullies.
+Road drainage for the scheme is utilised in the form of top entry gullies and filter stones.

-SEPA's Flood Map has identified some areas at high risk (10% chance) of surface water flooding within the scheme extents.
+SEPA's Flood Mapping System has identified some areas at high risk (10% chance) of surface water flooding on the A92 carriageway within the scheme extents each year.

-The scheme does not fall within a Nitrate Vulnerable Zone as defined by the Scottish Government.
+The scheme is located within the Strathmore, Fife and Angus Nitrate Vulnerable Zone as defined by the Scottish Government.